nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 - `-x` – specifies the path to the Bowtie2 index prefix
 - `--threads` – number of threads to use for alignment
-- `--minins` – minimum fragment length for valid paired-end alignments (0 for no minimum)
+- `--minins` – minimum fragment length for valid paired-end alignments
 - `--maxins` – maximum fragment length for valid paired-end alignments
 - `-1` – path to input forward reads (R1)
 - `-2` – path to input reverse reads (R2) (omit -1/-2 and use `-U` for single-end reads)